andredewes/apim-aoai-smart-loadbalancing/README.md

 # :rocket: Smart load balancing for OpenAI endpoints and Azure API Management

-One of the top challenges building OpenAI solutions in Azure is to handle and manage the limitations around [quotas](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits), especially if your application needs to handle a high volume of traffic.
+Many service providers, including OpenAI usually set limits on the number of calls that can be made.
+In the case of Azure OpenAI, there are token limits (TPM or tokens per minute) and limits on the number of requests per minute.
+When a server starts running out of resources or the service limits are exhausted, the provider may issue a 429 or TooManyRequests HTTP Status code, and also a Retry-After response header indicating how much time you should wait until you try the next request.

-This repo aims to provide you with a building block utilizing Azure API Management to seamless expose a single endpoint for your applications while keeping an efficient logic to consume your OpenAI backends.
-It is not a simple round-robin balancer like many other solutions out there.
+The solution presented here is part of comprehensive one that takes into consideration things like a good UX/workflow design, adding application resiliency and fault-handling logic, considering service limits, choosing the right model for the job, the API policies, setting up logging and monitoring among other considerations.
+The solution shows how to create an Azure API Management Policy to seamlessly expose a single endpoint to your applications while keeping an efficient logic to consume two or more OpenAI or any API backends based on availability and priority.

 ## :sparkles: Why do you call this "smart" and different from round-robin load balancers?